maxlit/grepbible/README.md

 ```

 ```
-Joel 2:4 The appearance of them is as the appearance of horses; and as horsemen, so shall they run.
+(Joel 2:4) The appearance of them is as the appearance of horses; and as horsemen, so shall they run.
-Amos 6:Shall horses run upon the rock? will one plow there with oxen? for ye have turned judgment into gall, and the fruit of righteousness into hemlock
+(Amos 6:12) Shall horses run upon the rock? will one plow there with oxen? for ye have turned judgment into gall, and the fruit of righteousness into hemlock
-Isaiah 63:13 That led them through the deep, as an horse in the wilderness, that they should not stumble?
+(Isaiah 63:13) That led them through the deep, as an horse in the wilderness, that they should not stumble?
-Zechariah 6:6 The black horses which are therein go forth into the north country; and the white go forth after them; and the grisled go forth toward the south country.
+(Zechariah 6:6) The black horses which are therein go forth into the north country; and the white go forth after them; and the grisled go forth toward the south country.
 ```

 Since the similar sense is not an exact science, some outcomes might be quite off.
+One can also set `--threshold` between 0 and 1 (the default value is/was 0.3) to adjust the similarity threshold, to extend or reduce the list of the outcomes.

 #### Search with grep